-If you have copied an image, the Paste File button in the Add Attachment tab will be enabled.
-Click the button to add the image as an attachment to the active Thought.
+If you have copied an image, you can click the Attach button in the Content Area, then click Paste Image.
+The image will become both an attachment for the active thought and its icon.
 Common file types such as .jpg, .gif, .png and .svg will all preview in TheBrain content area.